imagekit-developer/imagekit-android/README.md

 ### Image Upload

-The following example uploads a bitmap or a file using the given filename, a list of tags to associate with the uploaded image and an image upload callback:
+The following example uploads a bitmap or an image file using the given filename, a list of tags to associate with the uploaded image and an image upload callback:
 ``` kotlin
         val filename = "icLauncher.png"
         val timestamp = System.currentTimeMillis()